School of the Arts, Children's Educational Theatre, and Professional Theatre Company

-After being part of The Performance Project for over 10 years as a student, Ayla is honored to take on the position of Artistic Director.
-A recent graduate of East Carolina University with a BFA in Musical Theatre, Ayla has directed, choreographed, and performed in shows at both collegiate and professional levels.
+After being part of The Performance Project for over 10 years as a student, Ayla is honored to still be a part of such a wonderful company to this day.
+A graduate of East Carolina University with a BFA in Musical Theatre, Ayla has directed, choreographed, and performed in shows at both collegiate and professional levels.
 Ayla’s goal for The Performance Project is to provide professional learning experiences and performance opportunities for children and teens with the hope that these students will develop a deep appreciation of the arts for years to come.

 Nina Felice